 Email Policy Statement and Definition

-This policy establishes protocol for using Drury email accounts, but it does not preclude any member of the Drury community from having a non-Drury email account or from corresponding with another member of the Drury community at a non-Drury email account.
+The e-mail system at Drury exists to provide a convenient (not necessarily confidential) way of communicating between students, faculty, colleagues and friends.
+It is expected that Drury computer users will use common courtesy in the use of e-mail.
+This policy establishes protocol for using Drury e-mail accounts, but it does not preclude any member of the Drury community from having a non-Drury e-mail account or from corresponding with another member of the Drury community at a non-Drury email account.

 Computer Resources Usage Policy Violation Sanctions

 Sanctions provide a means for the rectification or correction of any damages resulting from inappropriate behavior, protect the excellence of the educational and social environment, and assist the individual in leading a healthier lifestyle.